 The ditch cross section shall typically be trapezoidal in shape and maintain a 4-foot wide bottom whenever possible.
 (Per the Illinois Tollway DDM, ditches shall maintain a minimum 4-foot wide bottom.)
-The erosion control measures shall be salt tolerant sodding, erosion blanket lining with salt tolerant seed, or open cell articulated concrete block mats, depending on specific slope and hydraulic conditions.
-Any other available erosion control products existing on the market can be used if cost effective, upon the acceptance by the Illinois Tollway PM.
+The erosion control measures shall be salt tolerant sodding for low-volume ditches or swales, salt tolerant wetland grass, sedge and forb seeding with erosion control blanket lining or open cell articulated concrete block mats, depending on specific slope and hydraulic conditions.
+Wetland plant plugs and any other available erosion control product existing on the market can be used if cost effective, upon the acceptance by the Illinois Tollway PM.

 See Article 4.2.1, Paragraph H for applications of Erosion Control Blankets.
-When seeding is used in ditch bottoms, it is best to restrict flowing water until turf is established.
+When salt tolerant sod or wetland grass, sedge and forb seeding is used in ditch bottoms, it is best to restrict flowing water until turf or wetland plants are established.
 When sodding is used, water velocities up to 4 feet per second may remain without being restricted during establishment.
 Properly placed sod is normally the preferred cover in swales because there is no time lag between installation and the time when the channel is protected by vegetation.
 Sod also offers more flexibility in the timing of installation than seeding.
 Channel lining shall be required where the design discharge velocity exceeds the scour velocity of the soil.
 See Illinois Tollway DDM Section 7.0 - Ditch and Channel Design Section for additional information.